Recurring Saturday Night Live characters and sketches introduced 1992–93

 The following is a list of recurring Saturday Night Live characters and sketches introduced between September 26, 1992, and May 15, 1993, the eighteenth season of SNL.

 Tiny Elvis

 Nicolas Cage plays Tiny Elvis.
 Rob Schneider plays Sonny, Kevin Nealon plays Red, and Chris Farley plays Joe Esposito, in stereotypical "Memphis Mafia" roles.
 The sketch would be about a tiny Elvis Presley, with sycophantic characters laughing at any jokes he made while drawing attention to the relative hugeness of ordinary objects.
-Remarks about his size in relation to his cuteness elicit threats of a physical nature from the king.
-The sketch would end by singing "I'm Tiny Elvis!"
+Remarks about his size in relation to his cuteness elicit threats of a physical nature from the King.
+The sketch ends with him singing "I'm Tiny Elvis!"
 Debuted September 26, 1992.

 Larry King Live

 A parody of Larry King Live, with Kevin Nealon impersonating host Larry King.